SAP-archive/teched2020-DEV164/exercises/ex9/README.md

   xmlns:card="sap.f.cards">
 ````

-3. Add a `sap.f.Card` with a card header to `SensorStatus.view.xml`.
+3. Add an `sap.f.Card` with a card header to `SensorStatus.view.xml`.
 Enter the customer name as the header title via data binding.

 ***SensorManager/webapp/view/SensorStatus.view.xml***